With more than 200 music venues, Chicago is a world-class destination for live entertainment.

 1807 S. Allport St.

-Thalia Hall dates back to 1892, around the time of the World’s Columbian Exposition.
+Thalia Hall dates back to 1892.
 The stained glass window above the entrance still bears the original address, 756-758 Allport, which changed when the city switched over to the grid system in 1909.
 Founder John Dusek wanted the building to serve as both a community center for the bustling Pilsen neighborhood and a space to bring the performing arts from Bohemia to America.
 At the time, Pilsen was a community known for appreciating music and the performing arts and there are reports that more pianos were sold in Pilsen during that era than any other neighborhood in Chicago.
 The building’s architects, Frederick Faber and William Pagels, designed the building in Romanesque Revival style, drawing some inspiration from the Prague opera house.
 The building was meant to last for generations and its sturdy wood floors, sheet metal balcony fronts and ceiling and many other details are still intact today.
 It closed to the public in the 1960s and sat vacant until the current owners began restoration efforts in 2013.
 It now includes two restaurants and a spacious concert hall on the top floor.

 3. Chicago Theatre